QuantumAgent/QDD_Net/README.md

 4. Self-Attention was used to enhance the feature representation.
 5. Word embedding and Character Embedding were used simultaneously.

-An overview of the our QDD_Net architecture:
+## Architecture:

 ![test](res/arch_img.jpg)

 ## Performance:
-Our ensemble model achieved 0.203930 of loss in the semi-final, at the top 15% in ranking.
+Our ensemble model achieved 0.203930 of loss in PPDAI contest, at the top 15% in ranking.

 ## Reference
 [QANet: Combining Local Convolution with Global Self-Attention for Reading Comprehension[ICLR 2018]](https://arxiv.org/abs/1804.09541)